virtual-labs/exp-clay-present-in-base-sand-dei/experiment/aim.md

+### Aim
-### To determine the clay content present in base sand.
+To determine the clay content present in base sand.

 ### Learning Objectives: